Accessing the homogeneity scale with 21 cm intensity mapping surveys: Introduction

-Clustering measurements have been made using this technique, by cross-correlating it with optical galaxy catalogs, to mitigate systematics and increase the signal-to-noise ratio \citep{Pen:2009, Masui:2013, Chang:2010, Switzer:2013, Wolz_gbt:2017, Anderson_cross:2018, Tramonte_parke:2020, Li_parkes:2021, Wolz_gbt:2022, Cunnington_meerkat:2023, Amiri_chime:2023, Amiri_chime:2024, 2025/meerklass_hi}.
+Clustering measurements with 21\,cm IM have already been performed through cross-correlation with optical galaxy catalogues, a strategy that mitigates systematics and enhances the signal-to-noise ratio \citep{Pen:2009, Masui:2013, Chang:2010, Switzer:2013, Wolz_gbt:2017, Anderson_cross:2018, Tramonte_parke:2020, Li_parkes:2021, Wolz_gbt:2022, Cunnington_meerkat:2023, Amiri_chime:2023, Amiri_chime:2024, 2025/meerklass_hi}.
 Given the large number of current and upcoming radio surveys designed to explore this observational window \citep{2012/tianlai, 2014/chime, santos2017meerklass, 2020/ska, 2021/wuensche_BINGO-instrument}, studying this tracer as an alternative probe of the CP is highly relevant.
-However, extracting cosmological information from such observations face major challenges, particularly properly dealing with foreground subtraction and instrumental systematics \cite[see][and references therein]{carucci2024hydrogen}.
-Here we focus on the impact of the angular resolution defined by the telescope beam in a single-dish radiotelescope, assessing for the first time the detectability of a homogeneity scale with future 21\,cm surveys.
-Although other observational aspects of 21\,cm IM observations are important and restrictive, the telescope angular resolution is expected to have a critical impact on the homogeneity scale, as it smooths the signal on scales smaller than the beam size, homogenizing them.
+However, extracting cosmological information from 21\,cm IM observations faces major challenges, particularly in foreground subtraction and control of instrumental systematics \cite[see][and references therein]{carucci2024hydrogen}.
+In this work, we focus on the impact of the angular resolution set by the telescope beam in single-dish radiotelescopes, assessing for the first time the detectability of the homogeneity scale with future 21\,cm surveys.